-Student financial aid history can be found by logging in to StudentAid.gov with your FSA ID.
+Student financial aid history can be found by logging in to StudentAid.gov with your username and password.
 Visit FinAid.org to find information on loans, scholarships and other types of financial aid, as well as dozens of calculators.

 IMPORTANT INFORMATION IS COMING TO YOUR EMAIL INBOX.